-LEAVE A LASTING IMPACT ON THE PARKINSON’S COMMUNITY
+LEAVE A LEGACY OF SUPPORT FOR THE PARKINSON’S COMMUNITY

 Several members of our community are great examples of how important and rewarding planned giving can be.
 Don Doles is one such person.
 Don has set up a charitable bequest to the Foundation so that he can continue to make resources available to others who may not have the same access.